encounterplus/module-packer/README.md

 - `module-pagebreak`: Element tags that, when specified, will automatically result in the markdown being split into individual pages.
 The order specified here will cause pages to nest accordingly (e.g., H2 values will be nested under H1 values).
 This will only apply when the markdown is being output to an EncounterPlus module.
 - `pdf-pagebreak`: Element tags that, when specified, will automatically result in the markdown output being split into individual pages.
 The order specified here will cause pages to nest accordingly (e.g., H2 values will be nested under H1 values).
 This will only apply when the markdown is being output to a PDF.
 - `footer`: If specified, allows custom footer text to be entered.
 Otherwise the footer text follows the format of `Page Name | Parent Name`.
+- `cover`: The name of a cover image for this page/section when printing..
+This cover image will appear on the page before and take up the entire page document.
 - `hide-footer`: If true, will hide the footer entirely.
 - `hide-footer-text`: If true, will hide the footer text, but keep the footer background image.
 This is superseded by `hide-footer` if it is true.